SanketSal/BookmyshowAPI/README.md

-# Theatre Booking API
+# BookMyShow API

-The Theatre Booking API provides endpoints to access and manage movie showtimes and seat bookings in various theatres.
-Users can view showtimes for the next 7 days, select a specific date to see the available movies and their showtimes in a chosen theatre, and book seats for a show.
+Welcome to the BookMyShow API!
+This API provides a backend for managing theatres, movies, showtimes, seat bookings, and more.
+It also allows users to retrieve movie details, add and retrieve comments and ratings, and search for movies and theatres with filters.

 ## Table of Contents